Vineet Bhatia

-Vineet Bhatia (born 9 December 1967) is an Indian chef, restaurateur, author, and media personality.
-He was one of the first two Indian chefs to receive a Michelin star.
+Vineet Bhatia (born 9 December 1967) is a British chef, restaurateur, author, and media personality.
+He was the first ever chef of Indian origin to receive a Michelin star.
 He opened two Rasoi restaurants, the first in Chelsea, London in 2004, and the second in Geneva, Switzerland, in 2008.
 Both restaurants received Michelin stars, in 2006 and 2009 respectively.
 Currently, he has eleven restaurants, including his signature restaurant "KAMA by Vineet" in the dining hall in Harrods in London, and appears as a judge on Netflix show The Final Table and judge-host on MasterChef India.
 He has written two cookbooks, Rasoi: New Indian Kitchen and My Sweet Kitchen.

 In 2021, Vineet was appointed as culinary Ambassador for United Kingdom of Great Britain & Northern Ireland campaign and at the start of 2023 was awarded an MBE.

 Early life

 Born in 1967, Vineet Bhatia grew up in Mumbai.
 He had early ambitions of becoming a pilot since a young age, growing up with daily sounds of planes flying into the nearby Juhu Airport.
 At the age of 17, having passed the National Defence Exam to join the Air Force he failed to do the same with the required physical test.
 After this failure Bhatia turned to cooking, inspired by his mother's passion for it.